- Children Diagnosed With Cancer: Financial and Insurance Issues

 Avoiding identity theft and scams in the guise of health insurance

-Note that scammers are using the ACA to try to get your personal information for identity theft, or to sell you fake insurance.
+Scammers are already using the ACA to try to get your personal information for identity theft, or to sell you fake insurance.
 Some even call and pose as government workers looking to “update” your information, asking for your date of birth, Social Security number, or bank account numbers.
-If you get such a call, notify the FTC online at www.ftccomplaintassistant.gov/ or call 1-877-FTC-HELP (1-877-382-4357).
-Also see “Fake health insurance” in the “Private health insurance” section.
+Do not give this information over the phone until you can be absolutely sure who the call came from.
+If you get a scammer call, notify the FTC online at www.ftccomplaintassistant.gov/ or call 1-877-FTC-HELP (1-877-382-4357).
+Also see “Fake health insurance” in the “Private health plan coverage for children” section.